Ultimagen/healthomics-workflows/README.md

    - Update **tasks/globals.wdl** with the urls of you private ECR images.
    - Update the template's parameter values with their local s3 paths.
 Current links are to public buckets and transfer cost might incur by using them

-## Deploying Private Workflow
 Once the workflow resources have been deployed into locally (see instructions per workflow), user can create private workflow on AWS HealthOmics
-1. Create a private workflow in HealthOmics by following one of the two options below:
+#### Create a private workflow in HealthOmics by following one of the two options below:

 i.
 From the CLI:
  ~~~